-SAP HANA and MariaDB compete in the database management system category.
-SAP HANA appears to have the upper hand due to its advanced features and real-time processing capabilities, especially appealing to large enterprises.
+SAP HANA and MariaDB are prominent competitors in the database management space.
+Based on the analysis, SAP HANA has an edge due to its advanced real-time processing capabilities, making it suitable for large enterprises.

 We do not feel we're getting value for the investment due to the additional resources needed for integration and maintenance.